jjovelc/JovelJ_JovelJ_workshops/README.md

 # Courses
-Here is the materials associated with courses dictated at UofC or elsewhere<br>
+Here are the materials associated with courses dictated at UofC or elsewhere<br>

 All code developed or shared in the courses should be available in the corresponding repo.<br>